urob/zmk-config/README.md

 #### Updating the build environment

-To update the ZMK dependencies, use `just update`.
+To update the ZMK dependencies, use `just sync`.
 This will pull in the latest version of ZMK and all modules specified in `config/west.yml`.
 Make sure to commit and push all local changes you have made to ZMK and the modules before running this command, as this will overwrite them.

-To upgrade the Zephyr SDK and Python build dependencies, use `just upgrade-sdk`.
+To upgrade the Zephyr SDK and Python build dependencies, use `just bump-nix`.
 (Use with care -- Running this will upgrade all Nix packages and may end up breaking the build environment.
 When in doubt, I recommend keeping the environment pinned to `flake.lock`, which is [continuously tested](https://github.com/urob/zmk-config/actions/workflows/test-build-env.yml) on all systems.)